AppliedEnergistics/Applied-Energistics-2/guidebook/ae2-mechanics/subnetworks.md

 - To save channels on your main network, like having a pattern provider output to an interface connected to several storage busses on several machines, using 1 channel, instead of putting a pattern provider on each machine, using several channels.

+Cables with different colors have nothing to do with making a subnetwork other than that they won't connect to each other.

 They can be

 - an import bus and storage bus set up to transfer items or fluids from one container to another like an item or fluid pipe